gui1117/HyperZenTraining/README.md

 # HyperZen Training

-This code is not open sourced yet.
+This code is free to use, licensed as MIT/APACHE
-But the architecture is the same as [airjump-multi](https://github.com/thiolliere/airjump-multi) which is APACHE or MIT
+But the architecture is the same as [airjump-multi](https://github.com/thiolliere/airjump-multi)